balena-io/docs/pages/learn/accounts/account.md

 \[Sign up]\[signup] for an account (or \[log in]\[login] if you already have one) and go to your \[preferences]\[prefs] page.
 From here, click on the _Two-factor Authentication_ tab then click _Enable two-factor authentication_ to enable:

 Next, you will be shown a QR code and prompted for a pairing code as shown below:

 **Note:** Two-factor authentication will only be enabled once you have finished configuring it against your smartphone/computer, so no need to worry about logging out before finishing the configuration then not having access to your account!

 In order to use your phone/computer as your added layer of security you will need to download a free authenticator app.
-There are many available, but one that works well and has been successfully tested against \{{ $names.company.lower \}} is [Google Authenticator](https://en.wikipedia.org/wiki/Google_Authenticator) - download it for [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2\&hl=en_GB) or [iOS](https://itunes.apple.com/gb/app/google-authenticator/id388497605?mt=8).
+There are many available, but one that works well and has been successfully tested against balena is [Google Authenticator](https://en.wikipedia.org/wiki/Google_Authenticator) - download it for [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_GB) or [iOS](https://itunes.apple.com/gb/app/google-authenticator/id388497605?mt=8).

 Once installed, navigate to the barcode scanner: